anthony-tresontani/django-adaptors/docs/index.rst

 - **FloatField** : return a float
 - **CharField** : return a string
 - **DateField** : return a datetime
-- **ForeignKey** : return a django model object
+- **DjangoModelField** : return a django model object (Require a Model as the first argument.)
 - **IgnoredField** : skip the value
 - **ComposedKeyForeign** : return a django model object retrieve with multiple values as keys.
+(Require a Model as the first argument.)
 - **BooleanField** : return a boolean

 Options :